 Highway 1 California FAQs

-The most recent time we did this LA to Big Sur road trip, we drove around 80 miles a day, which allowed plenty of time to enjoy each town yet left us curious to explore every area even more.
+On a recent LA to Big Sur road trip, we drove around 80 miles a day, which allowed plenty of time to enjoy each town yet left us curious to explore every area even more.

 Here is a five-day itinerary for a Highway 1 California road trip from Los Angeles to Big Sur: